Global Search

 1. Open Search from the sidebar, or press Cmd+K and choose View all in Search.

-2. Type a term — results refresh automatically after a short (400ms) debounce, newest first.
+2. Type a term — results refresh as you type, newest first.

 3. Enter a dollar amount such as $150.00 to find records with that exact value.